felipetovarhenao/bell-tutorials/public/markdown/14_listop.md

 ## Append (`_=`) and prepend (`!_=`) compound assignment operators

-To add elements to an existing list, either at the beginning or end of it, we can do the following:
+To add new elements to an existing list, either at the beginning or end of it, we would typically have to do it this way:

 ```py
 $x = 3 4; ## some list